Short throw vs long throw projector: 6 points make differences.

 Or you can save the projector in comparison to a long throw projector.
 So no one comes between the screen and the projected light.

-And short-throw interactive projector widely used in education, entertainment, training and eCommerce.
+And the short-throw interactive projector is widely used in education, entertainment, training, and eCommerce.

 Cons: Because a short-throw projector projects the image at a certain angle.

-If you don’t project the image on the flat surface.
-Then you will get the artefacts on the screen.
+If you don’t project the image on a flat surface.
+Then you will get the artifacts on the screen.

 As we know, short-throw projector.
 Have to do lots of adjustments before the image is projected on the screen.

 Reason projector becomes hot.
 And to cool down that projector fan has to spin fast.
 So the projector can be cool.